G1OJS/SARK100-Firmware/pages/firmware/Impedance.md

 ---
 layout: default
-title: "G1OJS Firmware Overview"
+title: "Impedance and SWR screens"
-permalink: /G1OJS-Firmware-Overview/
+permalink: /Impedance/
 ---
 # Screenshots and Changes to Menus
 ## A new main screen layout